-As soon as school’s out for the summer, Egyptian middle-class families perform a mass migration towards the Mediterranean north coast known as Sahel El Shamali, or El Sahel.
+As soon as school’s out for the summer, Egyptian middle-class families perform a mass migration towards the Mediterranean north coast known as Sahel El Shamali or El Sahel.
 Located north-west of Alexandria and a 3-4 hour drive from Cairo, over the years resorts around the North Coast have increased dramatically, with many Egyptians dreaming of owning an apartment or beach house.
 But people visiting the North Coast of Egypt also have the option to rent out apartments and villas.

-The North Coast isn’t as commercialised as resorts around the Red Sea, perhaps because not many tourists venture to holiday here.
+The North Coast isn’t as commercialized as resorts around the Red Sea, perhaps because not many tourists venture to holiday here.
 The highway leads to Al-Alamein, where two wars were fought during the 1940s.
 The cemeteries of European soldiers are open to visitors till today.

 What particularly struck out to me on this beach were the rocks.
 I love rocks, especially ones that are scattered around on a beach.
-They offer such a striking contrast from the light colours of the sand and sea.
+They offer such a striking contrast from the light colors of the sand and sea.